What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 The homeowner doesn’t even have the option to avoid this.
 Once the notice is sent, the home goes up on Zillow.

 Of course, if the homeowner gets caught up on the mortgage, the home won’t go into foreclosure.
-Even if the house does go into foreclosure, it can take over a year for it to actually be available for sale.
+Even if the house goes into foreclosure, it can take over a year to be available for sale.

 Zillow showing pre-foreclosure properties that are not for sale is deceiving the public!